WASdev/sample.SpringBootWebsocket/README.md

 # Integrating a Spring Boot WebSocket Project with Liberty Using Maven

 This tutorial demonstrates the entire process of modifying a sample Spring Boot WebSocket project to run as a packaged Liberty assembly.
-The end result is a standalone runnable JAR which contains the Websocket application deployed on a Liberty server.
+The end result is a standalone runnable JAR which contains the WebSocket application deployed on a Liberty server.

 We're going to be building off Spring Boot's "gs-messaging-stomp-websocket" [sample project](https://github.com/spring-guides/gs-messaging-stomp-websocket/).
 Spring Boot also provides a [guide on their website](https://spring.io/guides/gs/messaging-stomp-websocket/) which explains their project code in great detail.